Pollot/dotfiles/installation/fedora-basic.md

 - [Extras](#extras)

 # Basic configuration
-1. Install Fedora using an iso from the [official website](https://getfedora.org/).
+1. Install Fedora Workstation using an iso from the [official website](https://getfedora.org/).

 2. Update system and reboot.